 To provide some context to this article, over the 2019 Easter break I undertook a three day, 112 km walk from Kiandra to Tharwa.
 This hike forms the northern-most section of the Australian Alps Walking Track.
-Now this condensed timeframe is extreme by most peoples’ standards but well within my capabilities – it was less than what I had done before so I though, how hard can this be?
+Now this condensed timeframe is extreme by most peoples’ standards but was well within my capabilities at the time – it was less than what I had done before so I thought, how hard can this be?
 I even have an extra day up myself sleeve just in case.

 Sections of the Australian Alps Walking Track are unmarked and rely on the hiker being able to pay attention to the surrounding environment and have good navigation skills

-On my last day of hiking I assumed I would be able to top up my water on regular occasions.
+On my last day of hiking I assumed I would be able to top up my water on regular occasions based on my experience over the years.
 So instead of filling up my water bladder fully in Orroral Valley when I had the opportunity, I did a small top up and paid for it the rest of the day.
 All my planned top up points past Orroral Valley were bone dry and I ended up relying on a couple of very dodgy water sources.
 The first of which clogged my filter without providing any water.
 The second was from a dam at the base of Mount Tennent which was extremely dodgy – made me glad I had that filter as there was no way I would have drunk it otherwise.
+The term ‘cow saliva’ would be a better definition of what I was drinking!

 Eucumbene River Crossing near Kiandra.
 The main rivers were all reliable, the smaller secondary streams were an issue